 I was having some coffee with my stroke buddies today.
 Someone started talking about one of the standard stroke tests.
 "That's funny,", pipes up someone else, "I never had that test."

 It's funny, because we all had different stroke experiences, but a common theme was that we all felt let-down in some way due to a gap between theory and practise.
 I've said repeatedly to the Stroke Association that, as far as strategy goes, the first thing we should aim for is a consistent experience across the country, from Shetland to Cornwall and everywhere in between, including London.
-Initially, it really doesn't matter how good or bad the standard is.
-The second thing is all-round improvement.
+Initially, it really doesn't matter how good or bad the standard is - it is what it is.
+The next thing, of course, is all-round improvement.